 I mention this carefully, not to highlight Islamophobia or the like, but instead to isolate May’s use of language about the State taking action.
 It goes without saying, as a leading political figure, that addressing the nation about matters of security is her duty, but May pedestals “pluralistic British [state] values” as above all else.

-Again, how would the State resolve extremism?
-Keep in mind; our modern secularized State lumps all religion under one roof as equally make-believe or mere theory and there are more people per capita who believe in ‘something beyond’ than not.
+Again, to get back to the main question at large: How would the State resolve extremism?
+In this thought exercise, keep in mind; the modern secularized State lumps all religion under one roof as equally make-believe (mere preference) while more people per capita in each nation can attest to believe in ‘something bigger and beyond’ than not.
 So how to handle it?
 It would most certainly cause mayhem!
 After all, humanity has never experienced a day without it, and it doesn’t seem like it’s going anywhere, anytime soon.
 Certainly the measures taken by the State would need to scratch that itch or treat the symptom, more or less.
-If this hypothetical event were to occur, in short, religion would need to be supplemented and then regulated with by order of the State with universal socio-moral codes.
-More bluntly put, the State would take the parental authority, responsibility and choose a sole religious outlet, or make/mix one up, that bests fits the societies needs.
+If this hypothetical event were to occur, in short, religion would need to be supplemented and regulated with national socio-moral codes by order of the State.
+More bluntly put, the State would take the parental authority, responsibility and choose a sole religious outlet, or make/mix one up, that bests fits the societies algorithmic needs.
 This may sound preposterous, I do not doubt, and I wish I were obliged to agree, but unfortunately, there is tangible precedent for this not so innocuous threat.
-In Canada, the french province of Québec, attempted to ban all religious iconography (i.e. cross, kippa, turban, niqab, etc.) in public sectors/spheres in the name of ‘religious neutrality’, even motioning as far as to ban burka, niqab-wearing (Bill 62).
+Despite the fact that the twentieth century was the bloodiest century in human history, heralded by state driven manifestos, some of which found its sole purpose in eradicating religion (Adolf Hitler, Joseph Stalin, Pol Pot and Mao Zedong, to name a few), it seems the same snowball just continues to roll into different territory.
+In Canada, the french province of Québec, attempted to ban all religious iconography (i.e. cross, kippa, turban, niqab, etc.) in public sectors and spheres in the name of security and ‘religious neutrality’, even motioning as far as to ban burka, niqab-wearing (Bill 62); a similar policy was, more or less, accepted in France.
 In the United Kingdom, the government officially banned the teaching of creationism in the British equivalent of public schools for a “broad and balanced curriculum”. – Just to point out a few red flags.
 I think, if matters were to hasten with vibrancy, the definition and limitations of Liberty would be put through the wringer.
 And even if all this chatter ends up being fruitless the sheer fact that it is receiving so much attention is troubling.

 If, hypothetically, the State were to ban all religion equally, there would need to be a middle course solution as a socially counteractive measure to relegate violence in its place, perhaps by merging the most favorable and least offensive aspects of all the major religions together, and then offer the new one world religion as the solution to the violence.
-By deduction, the Abrahamic religions (Judaism, Christianity and Islam) would add the most resistance to such an ideological action, ‘standing in the way of peace and progress’, and would, more than likely, be labeled radicals, fanatics, zealots, extremists, terrorists and so on.
+By deduction, the Abrahamic religions (Judaism, Christianity and Islam) would add the most resistance to such an ideological action in the West, ‘standing in the way of peace and progress’, and would, more than likely, be labeled radicals, fanatics, zealots, extremists, terrorists and so on.
 What is now called “Islamophobia” would later become “Religiophobia”.
-It is possible, that there may come a time when the secular State will attempt claim that they can predict how extremist tendencies develop and take preventative actions in the name of national security.
+It is also possible, with the rise in neurological study and development, that there may come a time when the secular State will attempt to claim that it can predict how extremist tendencies develop and take preventative actions in the name of national security.

-Beyond this being a total exercise of thought, speaking freely, I say all of this for one reason: Despite the fact terrorism is occurring more frequently in the West, terrorism happens everywhere on a much more frequent, extreme level, and the State can equally terrorize any faith even though we so often rely on the State to do our work for us.
+Beyond this sounding like a George Orwell novel and it simply being a total exercise of possibility, not immediate probability, just speaking freely, I say all of this for one particular reason: Despite the fact terrorism is occurring more and more frequently in the West, terrorism happens everywhere on a much more frequent, extreme pace.
+The State, without a moral reference point transcendent of itself, can equally terrorize any faith from a place of authority.
+It has before and there is no tangible precedent to suggest it will not again.
 Extremism, in religious and political spheres, is the symptom of a much deeper issue.

 Christianity Today.
 Jeremy Weber, ‘Worst Year Yet’: The Top 50 Countries Where It’s Hardest to Be a Christian – Islamic extremism now has a rival, according to 2017 World Watch List.
 January 11, 2017 9:00 AM.
 Infographics provided by Open Doors. http://www.christianitytoday.com/news/2017/january/top-50-countries-christian-persecution-world-watch-list.html